-The Traverse City singer-songwriter and ‘Voice’ star releases the Steve Berlin-produced ‘The Way Back Home’ Friday and will play Michigan dates, including Grand Rapids and Kalamazoo, later this fall.
+The Traverse City singer-songwriter and ‘Voice’ star has released the Steve Berlin-produced ‘The Way Back Home’ and now will play Michigan dates, including Kalamazoo and Grand Rapids.

 SCROLL DOWN TO LISTEN TO SONGS FROM THE NEW ALBUM